Wizards clamp down on defense, halt losing streak with a win for the road

 Washington never trailed after Kuzma hit a turnaround jumper to take a 98-96 lead.

-Things to know from Wednesday’s game:
+Here’s what to know from Wednesday’s victory:

 Unseld said Bryant, who sprained his right ankle in the loss to the Bucks, was day-to-day and could return Saturday against the Suns.
 Daniel Gafford returned to the starting lineup and the center rotation also included Harrell.